 As a prerequisite to initiating the formal grievance procedure, an Essex County College student shall first attempt to resolve the issue directly with the faculty member or staff member(s) involved.
-Second, it is also expected that the student has addressed his or her complaint informally by meeting with a representative of SDA and/or a department chairperson.
-When a student files a formal grievance, he or she will be asked to summarize the effort that has been made to resolve this issue informally both with the faculty or staff member involved as well as with a designee of SDA.
+Second, it is also expected that the student has addressed his or her complaint informally by meeting with a representative of Disability Services and/or a department chairperson.
+When a student files a formal grievance, he or she will be asked to summarize the effort that has been made to resolve this issue informally both with the faculty or staff member involved as well as with a designee of Disability Services.
 If the grievance is not resolved informally, then the student shall have the right to invoke the appropriate formal grievance procedure.

-4.FORMAL GRIEVANCE PROCEDURE
+4. FORMAL GRIEVANCE PROCEDURE

-A documented student with a disability, as defined by the ADA and the Rehabilitation Act, shall have the right to request the Director of the Office of Student Development and Counseling and/or SDA to review alleged denial of any requested accommodation or service by fully complying with procedures detailed below.
-This provision shall also apply to a student requesting an academic accommodation who believes he or she has been wrongly denied certification of a disability by the college.
+A documented student with a disability, as defined by the ADA and the Rehabilitation Act, shall have the right to request the Director of the Office of Student Development and Counseling and/or Disability Services to review alleged denial of any requested accommodation or service by fully complying with procedures detailed below.
+This provision shall also apply to a student requesting an academic accommodation who believes he or she has been wrongly denied.

-• The student must submit a fully completed grievance form to SDA within 30 days of the alleged denial of accommodations or services.

-• A timely review request will not be considered to have been filed unless it includes all of the required information.
-The student is solely responsible for supplying all required information on the grievance request form.

-• The Director of the Office of Student Development and Counseling and SDA shall together assess the review request and all information necessary to render a written determination.

-• Within ten days following receipt of the written decision of the grievance by SDA, if the student disagrees, the student may seek a review by the Dean of Student Affairs.
+- The student must submit a fully completed grievance form to Disability Services within 30 days of the alleged denial of accommodations or services. - A timely review request will not be considered to have been filed unless it includes all of the required information.
+The student is solely responsible for supplying all required information on the grievance request form. - The Director of the Office of Student Development and Counseling and Disability Services shall together assess the review request and all information necessary to render a written determination. - Within ten days following receipt of the written decision about the grievance by Disability Services, if the student disagrees, the student may seek a review by the Dean of Student Affairs.

-Student and Employee Assistance Program -

-Victor Stolberg, Counselor Room 4122F (973) 877-3129

-The Student and Employee Assistance Program serves all members of the College community pertaining to alcohol or other drug problems, via voluntary, walk-in, or mandated referrals.
-For those who require treatment at an agency, the referral is made to the appropriate detoxification-rehabilitation or outpatient facility, and/or self-help groups.

-Career Counselors

-James Johnson, Counselor Room 4122C (973) 877-3371 Kathlyn Battle, Counselor Room 4122G (973) 877-3284 Jennifer Wicker-Buchanan, Technical Assistant Room 4122 (973) 877-3350
+Revised May 24, 2022

+Tra

+Room 4122 (973) 877-3350 It is best for students to "Begin with the end in mind."
+It is to a student's advantage to complete a certificate or degree while at Essex County College before transferring.
+When students are preparing for graduation from Essex, students can come to the Office of Student Development and Counseling to get assistance with reviewing their course of study in comparison to the requirements of four-year colleges or universities, and scheduling slots in information sessions an Instant Decision Days at Essex with certain local four-year colleges and universities.
+The Office provides general information about the transfer application process and sets up Transfer Fairs for graduating Essex students.

-Vision Care Technology -
+Vision Care Technology

-Richard Palumbo, Program Coordinator Room 3403 (973) 877-3367
+Room 3403 (973) 877-3367